-The amount of deemed dividend is reduced by the amount of actual dividend distributed during the year the profits were generated, or the following two years.
+The amount of deemed dividend is reduced by the actual dividend distributed during the year the profits were generated or the following two years.

 In the case of an individual who is not resident or non-domiciled in the Republic receiving dividends from a company which is resident in the Republic, emanating from profits which at any stage were subject to deemed distribution, the SDC paid as a result of the deemed distribution which is attributable to such person is refundable.

-In the case where a company disposes an asset to its Cyprus tax resident and domiciled shareholder (individual) or to his/her relative of up to second degree of kindred or his/ her spouse, without consideration or for a consideration which is less than the market value of the asset disposed, it is deemed that the company has distributed dividends to its shareholder, equal to the difference between the market value of the asset and the amount of the consideration.
+In the case where a company disposed an asset to its Cyprus tax resident and domiciled shareholder (individual) or to his/her relative of up to the second degree of kindred or his/ her spouse, without consideration or for a consideration which is less than the market value of the asset disposed of, it is deemed that the company has distributed dividends to its shareholder, equal to the difference between the market value of the asset and the amount of the consideration.

-The above provision will not apply in case the asset was initially received by the company by way of a gift from its shareholder (individual) or from his/her relative of up to second degree of kindred or from his/her spouse.
+The above provision will not apply if the company initially received the asset by way of a gift from its shareholder (individual) or his/her relative up to the second degree of kindred or from his/her spouse.

-In the case of a company’s capital reduction, any amounts paid or due to shareholders that are individuals, in excess of the amount of the share capital that was actually paid by the shareholder, will be treated as a deemed dividend subject to SDC provided that the shareholders are Cyprus tax resident and domiciled individuals.
+In the case of a company’s capital reduction, any amounts paid or due to shareholders that are individuals, more than the amount of the share capital that the shareholder actually paid, will be treated as a deemed dividend subject to SDC, provided that the shareholders are Cyprus tax resident and domiciled individuals.